 In this course students study the basic issues involved in planning, designing, building, populating, and maintaining a data warehouse.
-Tasks include business modelling, entity relationship diagramming using STAR techniques, dimensional and physical modelling, and ware-house metadata management.
+Tasks include business modelling, entity relationship diagramming using STAR techniques, dimensional and physical modelling, and warehouse meta data management.

-ITC262 Professional Practice in IT SEM 2 I folessional i factice in fi
+ITC262 Professional Practice in IT SEM 2

 This course provides a practical and theoretical introduction to what it means to be an IT professional today.
 Students will encounter a range of issues relevant to professional practice in the workplace, as well as an understanding of the wider responsibilities that professionals are called upon to uphold in society.
-Topics addressed include: organisational and professional communication; mindfulness; teamwork; the nature of the IT professions; the role of professional associations; problem solving and information use; cross-cultural awareness; personal and professional ethics and codes of practice.
+Topics addressed include organisational and professional communication; mindfulness; teamwork; the nature of the IT professions; the role of professional associations; problem-solving and information use; cross-cultural awareness; personal and professional ethics and codes of practice.

-ITC263 Security and Support in IT SEM 2 ••• 100.1 1.175
+ITC263 Security and Support in IT SEM 2

-This course examines the principles and practice of IT systems support and security management.
+This course examines the principles and practices of IT systems support and security management.
 It provides students with a sound knowledge of computer systems, server and desktop computers, IT operational system structures, and IT security structures.
 It also provides students with the skills of daily operation, support and management of these systems.

-ITC307 IT Project SEM 2 Duono aniaitas Completion of three 200 level IT courses
+ITC307 IT Project SEM 2

-Prerequisite: Completion of three 300 level IT courses Continuous Assessment: 100%
+Prerequisite: Completion of three 300-level IT courses